 Cleanliness of the room is a shared responsibility.
 The custodian will clean your room at night; however, routine cleanliness during the school day should be maintained by having students pick up trash from the floor and under desks.
-Teachers and Associate Teachers should sweep classrooms throughout the day to prevent accumulation of food and debris on the floors.
 Chairs should be stacked at the end of each day to facilitate cleaning.
 An orderly and attractive environment will help students develop good organization skills and enhance their sense of pride.
-It is important that students maintain a neat work area on top of their desks at all times.
 Tape is not to be used on doors, walls, furniture, light fixtures or carpeting.
-Windows, including door windows, should be free of visual obstructions.
+Windows, including door windows, should be free of obstructions.